curriculumio/arduino/counting-binary.md

 Binary representation may at first seem daunting, but it follows the familiar rules of counting presented in base-10.
 In order, then, to count in binary, first break down and analyze counting in base-10.
 ## Counting in Base-10
 Counting in base-10 (a.k.a. decimal "normal" counting) is readily accessible to most people as it is the standard used around the world.
-When working with multiple bases, use a subscript under each number to indicate its base. $10_{10}$ therefore means 10 in base 10.
+When working with multiple bases, use a subscript under each number to indicate its base. $10_{10}$ therefore means 10 in base-10.
  For clarity's sake, all equations in this section will assume base-10 unless specified with a subscript.
 ### Definitions and Vocabulary
 In order to analyze this counting system, a few terms have to be clearly defined: digit, place-value, order, and significance.